HomerKH19/MM1-Updates/README.md

 # MM1-Updates
 MM/1 Software and Hardware Updates and Notes

+First of All, A big Thank You goes out to Paul Ward, from IMS, Inc. for Designing the MM/1 System.

 Update 09/08/2023

 I hope to soon get my MM/1 up and running with newer technology.